 - Bible Journaling – check out this printable Bible journal for kids that we use (free for a limited time!)

 - Calendar/Weather – This is an interactive activity so we do this one together

 - End with a worship song or songs – I let her pick some songs from Seeds Family Worship, Go Minno, or any of the worship CDs we have (we love this cheap CD player here)

 We don’t always get through EVERYTHING – it’s more about creating a consistent routine of spending time in God’s Word, preparing our hearts and minds for the day, and incorporating some educational activities too.

 This could take us up to an hour if we have time, but on mornings when we have our part-time schooling, we may just do a couple of things in 15 minutes or so and go on.
 It’s so flexible!

 We use just a simple wire basket from Amazon, and we also have this cute book basket too.
 It doesn’t have to be fancy, just functional!

-You can place it on your coffee table, fireplace mantle, kitchen table, anywhere to set up your morning time.
+You can place it on your coffee table, fireplace mantle, kitchen table, or anywhere to set up your morning time.